 - A mathematical procedure (Mathematical Perspective [types 2,3]).

-- A graphical procedure to produce an image of a dimensional reality (Graphical Perspective – e.g. drawing, painting, photograph etc) .
+- A graphical procedure to produce an image of a spatial reality (Graphical Perspective – e.g. drawing, painting, photograph etc) .

 - An optical instrument (Instrument Perspective).